Blend No. 3 Powder (150 grams)

 Tiny Pioneer Blend No. 3 is a premium, one-of-a-kind powder formulation containing three ingredients that each has compelling scientific research behind it.

-Aloe vera has been studied in a double-blind, randomised, placebo-controlled trial involving 44 hospital out-patients with Crohn’s disease.
-The particular type of powder used in Blend No. 3 has also been used in a small, non-blind case study of four people with Crohn’s disease, each of whom experienced ‘significant positive changes’ in their colon health after 30 days of use.
+Aloe vera is listed as a complementary and alternative therapy used by interstitial cystitis patients in a 2002 article by Kristene E. Whitmore 1.
+It has also been studied in a double-blind, randomised, placebo-controlled trial involving 44 hospital out-patients with Crohn’s disease, where it was found to produce a clinical response more often than placebo when taken for four weeks 2.
+The particular type of aloe vera powder found in Blend No. 3 has been used in a small, non-blind case study of four people with Crohn’s disease, each of whom experienced ‘significant positive changes’ in their colon health after 30 days of use.

-Palmitoylethanolamide (PEA) has been the subject of over 700 scientific articles and conditions studied include: interstitial cystitis and unexplained bladder pain; Crohn’s disease and ulcerative colitis; peripheral and central neuropathy; Parkinson’s disease; and lichen sclerosus.
-You can read more about PEA in this blog post.
+Palmitoylethanolamide has been the subject of over 700 scientific articles.
+Conditions studied include: interstitial cystitis and unexplained bladder pain; Crohn’s disease and ulcerative colitis; peripheral and central neuropathy; Parkinson’s disease; and lichen sclerosus.
+You can read more about PEA and find links to clinical studies in this blog post.

-Boswellia serrata extract has been the subject of a randomised, double-blind, verum-controlled trial of 102 Crohn’s disease patients which demonstrated that it was not inferior to mesalazine.
-It has also been the subject of a pilot double-blind, placebo-controlled trial where it was shown to exert anti-inflammatory and anti-arthritic activity in patients with osteoarthritis of the knee.
+Boswellia serrata extract has been the subject of a randomised, double-blind, verum-controlled trial of 102 Crohn’s disease patients which demonstrated that it was not inferior to mesalazine 3.
+It has also been the subject of a pilot double-blind, placebo-controlled trial where it was shown to exert anti-inflammatory and anti-arthritic activity in patients with osteoarthritis of the knee 4.

 The aloe vera used in Blend No. 3 is a 200:1 spray-dried powder taken from the inner fillet of Aloe barbadensis leaves.
 It is cold processed without the use of enzymes to produce a powder whose distribution of polysaccharides closely mimics that found in nature.

-The Boswellia serrata extract, which you might also know as Indian frankincense, contains 65% boswellic acids and a generous amount is included.
+The Boswellia serrata extract, which you might also know as Indian frankincense, contains 65% boswellic acids.

-The suggested daily intake is 5g.
+The suggested daily intake is 5g, split into two separate 2.5g servings.
 Each pouch contains 150g of powder, so at the full intake, a pouch should last one month.
 Once you are settled into a stable situation, you might like to reduce your daily intake to a maintenance serving.
 As this is a powder product, the daily intake can be gradually adjusted over time to your own requirements.

 We are not allowed to write about possible uses for Blend No. 3, but we would encourage you to do some research on each of the ingredients – the clinical studies cited above might be useful starting points for you.